 Apart from the fact that merle Groodles are a masterpiece, they shouldn’t be bred by an inexperienced breeder as the dogs may inherit genetic issues.
 Especially, if the 2 merle Groodles are bred together, the puppies may have several deformities including blindness and deafness.

 A parti-coloured Groodle has two colours; white and any other colour, but the tendency of white colour should be at least 50%.
-Parti Groodles are usually multi-generational dogs with the greater tendency of Poodle.
+Parti Groodles are usually multi-generational dogs with a greater ratio of Poodle.
 As a Groodle breeder, you need to be knowledgeable about the genes and DNA, and an extensive DNA test before breeding the dogs is a must.